Acorns Review 2026: Is It Still Worth It for Passive Investors?

 Overall Rating: 3.5 / 5

-Look, Acorns does one thing really well: it gets disengaged people into the market.
-The behavioral design is legitimately clever, the ETF selection is sensible, and the overall ecosystem is cohesive.
-If Acorns convinces a 24-year-old who'd otherwise have zero investments to put $1,200/year into a diversified portfolio, that's a net positive — full stop.
+Acorns does one thing really well: getting people who'd otherwise never invest to actually start.
+The behavioral design is clever, the ETF selection is solid, and everything works together nicely.
+If Acorns gets a 24-year-old who'd have zero investments to put $1,200/year into a diversified portfolio, that's a win—no asterisks.

-But the fee structure is genuinely problematic at low balances, the feature set doesn't scale with financially sophisticated users, and the checking account is mediocre.
-It's a starter kit, not a long-term forever platform — and smart users should plan to graduate to a lower-cost option once their balance climbs past $10,000 or so.
+But the fee structure is genuinely rough at small balances, the feature set doesn't scale with people who get more financially engaged, and the checking account is just okay.
+Think of Acorns as a training wheel, not forever home—smart users should plan to move to something cheaper once they hit $10,000+.

-My recommendation: Use Acorns to build the habit.
-Then graduate.
-Check out the current offer via Try Acorns if you want to get started with a sign-up bonus.
+My take: Use Acorns to build the habit.
+Then graduate to something more cost-efficient.
+Check out the current sign-up offer via Try Acorns if you want to get rolling.

 Acorns FAQ